sritank/Pybullet_ros/README.md

 # Pybullet_ros
 Pybullet with Ros and Moveit.
-UR5 manipulator has been used in this implementation.\n Please navigate to the master branch.
+UR5 manipulator has been used in this implementation.
+**Please navigate to the master branch.**